vaibhavsgr/microFlipcart/README.md

 1. Each product when entered into stock, would include more than just name in the title/name of the product, as seen on most of the ecommerce website.
 Something like this - *Apple iPhone 11 (64GB) - Black*.
 This helps in formatting the view of *price of older ordered products*.
 Although, can be explicitly extended to support more filtering criteria

 2. Register link works and creates customer-type users.
 So to convert a customer to a *is_admin*, *is_staff* user, login using admin and update the user permissions there.

+3. Customer logins using phone and otp combination - phone number must be of the format +919876543210, also the OTP would be displayed in the console terminal in which the server is running.

+Thanks.